-According to a recent poll, the average Canadian feels a realistic price tag for a wedding should be just under $9,000.
-However, some quick number crunching reveals that the true cost of a Canadian wedding is significantly more than that, coming in right around $30,000.
-That's some serious cash to spend on one day, especially if you're working with an average budget.
-To help cover the cost of your big day, you may wonder if you should take out a loan.
+According to a recent poll, the average Canadian feels a realistic price for a wedding should be just under $9,000.
+However, recent numbers reveal that the true cost of a Canadian wedding is significantly more, coming in right around $30,000.
+That’s some serious cash to spend on one day, especially if you’re working with an average budget.
+To help cover the cost of your big day, you may wonder if you should take out a wedding loan.

-Though the option of taking out a personal loan for your wedding may appeal to you for a number of reasons, doing so may not be the most financially sound decision you make.
-That said, if you're set on making a loan your go-to payment for wedding costs, you should proceed only after weighing the pros and cons of doing so.
+Though taking out a loan for your wedding may be appealing, it may not be the most financially sound decision.
+That said, if you’re set on taking out a loan to cover wedding costs, ensure that you understand the pros and cons first.
 Use the information shared here to guide you toward the best decision for you, your financial well-being, and your future.

 What Is a “Wedding Loan?”

 First things first: There is no such thing as a “wedding loan”.
 If you walk into a bank or credit union and request one, the lender will point you in the direction of a personal loan.
 As any financial advisor will tell you, personal loans should only be used as a last-ditch resort.
 The best use for a personal loan is to consolidate unmanageable debt, not to spend money you don’t have.

 Pros of Using a Personal Loan for Your Wedding

 Cautions aside, there are reasons people turn to a personal loan to cover the costs associated with a wedding:

 - It’s quick and easy to apply, and, if approved, the lender will deposit the funds into your account within days.

 - You are not limited on how you use the funds.
 They can be allocated to the venue, photographer, caterer, florist, and more.
 You can use the funds on any and all costs associated with your wedding, including the venue, photographer, caterer, florist, and wedding invitations, as well as non-wedding associated costs (it is, after all, a personal loan).